mathiasvkaiz/micromouse/capstone_report.md

  ['^' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ']]
 ```

-Focusing on the recusrive apporach you can see that we have a very high coverage of the map.
-Compared to the best path this is far away from being optimal but we can state out that thhis approach will always find the goal, applicable for all 3 Mazes.
+Focusing on the recursive apporach you can see that we have a very high coverage of the map.
+Compared to the best path this is far away from being optimal but we can state out that this approach will always find the goal (applicable for all 3 Mazes).